openstack-infra/system-config/doc/source/project.rst

 Infrastructure Project
 ######################

-The infrastructure for the OpenStack project itself is run with the same processes, tools and philosophy as any other OpenStack project.
+The infrastructure for the OpenContrail project itself is run with the same processes, tools and philosophy as any other OpenContrail project.
 The infrastructure team is an open meritocracy that welcomes new members.
-You can read about the OpenStack way on the wiki:
+You can read about the OpenContrail way on the wiki:

 * https://wiki.opencontrail.org/wiki/How_To_Contribute
 * https://wiki.opencontrail.org/wiki/Open